qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 specified maximum number of nodes.

 This is useful for dividing a complex geometry into less complex parts, easier to spatially index and faster to perform spatial operations.
-The returned geometry parts may not be valid and may contain self-intersections.

 Curved geometries will be segmentized before subdivision.

+.. note:: Subdividing a geometry can generate geometry parts that may not be valid and may contain self-intersections.

 .. figure:: img/subdivide.png
    :align: center